conholdate/conholdate-blog-content/Conholdate.Total/2022-05-12-insert-rows-and-columns-in-excel-files-using-nodejs/index.md

 In this section, we will go through the following steps and the code snippet to **insert rows in an Excel file using Node.js.**

   1. Create an object of the [Cells][7] class.
-  2. Load an Excel file(i.e.sample.xlsx) by initializing an object of the [WorkBook][8] child class.
+  2. Load an Excel file(i.e. sample.xlsx) by initializing an object of the [WorkBook][8] child class.
   3. Call the [insertRows(rowIndex, totalRows, options)][9] method to insert as many rows as needed anywhere in the worksheet.
   4. Save the file using the [save(fileName)][10] method.

-The following code snippet is to merge cells in an Excel Sheet programmatically.
+The following code snippet is to insert multiple rows in an Excel Worksheet programmatically.

 {{< gist conholdate-gists 3182b30debbddf9e3082fab78b0d53ea "insert-multiple-rows-in-Excel-Worksheets.js" >}}